 Fentanyl and the take-home naloxone program

-Alberta’s fentanyl response
+Alberta’s opioid crisis response

 Alberta, like many provinces, has seen a rapid rise in fentanyl-related overdose deaths over the past few years.